-Governing bodies and proprietors should ensure their child protection policy reflects the fact that additional barriers can exist when recognising abuse and neglect in this group of children.
+Governing bodies and proprietors should ensure their child protection policy reflects the fact that additional barriers can exist when recognising abuse, neglect and exploitation in this group of children.
 These can include:

-- Assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's condition without further exploration. - Children being more prone to peer group isolation or bullying (including prejudice-based bullying) than other pupils. - The potential for children with SEN, disabilities or certain health conditions being disproportionally impacted by behaviours such as bullying, without outwardly showing any signs. - Communication barriers and difficulties in managing or reporting these challenges.
+- ✓ Assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's condition without further exploration. - ✓ Children being more prone to peer group isolation or bullying (including prejudice-based bullying) than other pupils. - The potential for children with SEN, disabilities or certain health conditions being disproportionally impacted by behaviours such as bullying, without outwardly showing any signs. - ✓ Communication barriers and difficulties in managing or reporting these challenges.
 The support offered is bespoke to the needs of the child and is agreed through discussion with staff supporting the child and parents.
-Bought in Speech & language is also provided on a weekly basis where appropriate.
-Cognitive understanding - being unable to understand the difference between fact and fiction in online content and then repeating the content/behaviours in schools or colleges or the consequences of doing so.
+This is documented in the child's support plan and/or risk assessments where required. - ✓ Cognitive understanding being unable to understand the difference between fact and fiction in online content and then repeating the content/behaviours in schools or colleges or the consequences of doing so.

-Our school work closely with external agencies that can provide additional support for children with SEND.
-These include SALT, OT, Sefton's Autism team, EYFS SEND team, educational psychologists and other agencies as appropriate.
-We work with Sefton's Information, Advice and Support Service (SENDIASS) who can be contacted on 0151 934 3334.
+Our school work closely with (please name any services that support SEND children in your school.)
+We work with Sefton's Barnardo's Information, Advice and Support Service (SENDIASS.) who can be contacted